 In the past 5 years, there has been a significant decline in the cost of distributed or rooftop photovoltaic (PV) modules.
-Declining cost, coupled with the entry of third-party financers and the availability of tax and other incentives have increased the installations of distributed PV in the Northwest.
-Using data from EIA and Energy Trust of Oregon and State of Washington, the Council developed an estimate of electricity currently being generated by these distributed units.
-This information along with data on projected reductions in module costs was used to develop the forecast of distributed solar generation.
-In Appendix H there are additional discussions regarding the trajectory of module costs.
+Declining cost, coupled with the entry of third-party financers and the availability of tax and other incentives has increased the installations of distributed PV in the Northwest.
+Using data from EIA and Energy Trust of Oregon and State of Washington, the Council developed an estimate of electricity currently being generated by these distributed solar PV systems.
+This information along with data on projected reductions in module costs was used to develop the Seventh Power Plan's forecast for distributed solar PV generation.
+Appendix H contains additional discussions regarding the assumed solar PV module costs cost trends.

-To forecast market share for electricity generated from distributed solar systems, the Council developed an estimate of the relationship between the relative cost system installs versus the retail cost electricity.
+To forecast the future market share for electricity generated from distributed solar systems, the Council developed an estimate of the relationship between the relative cost system installs versus the retail cost electricity.
 This relationship between inter-fuel competition between electricity and distributed solar PV was then used to forecast the future market share of distributed solar systems.

 Hourly generation profiles for 16 locations in the Northwest, from NREL PV Watts, were used to calculate the contribution of distributed solar PV generation in lowering system average and system peak.
 Contributions vary across the month.
-For example, by 2035 total average annual energy generated from distributed PV units in residential sector is estimated to be about 80 to 220 average megawatts; however, given the PV generation profile in the winter months, there is very little impact on system peak.
-System summer peak is impacted more, given that at the time of system peak (hour 18) distributed solar PV units can still generate power to lower system peak.
+For example, by 2035 total average annual energy generated from distributed PV units in residential sector is estimated to be between 80 and 220 average megawatts.
+However, given the PV generation profile in the winter months, solar PV systems produce very reduction in electricity demand on system peak.
+In contrast, at the time of system summer peak (hour 18), distributed solar PV systems do contribute to lowering system peak.

-Graph E - 32 shows the historic and forecast range of annual energy generation from the distributed solar PV.
-By 2035, the level of generation from distributed PV units is estimated to be between 80 and 230 average megawatts, growing from about 15 to 20 average megawatts in 2012-2013.
-The majority of installs are expected to be in residential units.
-Loads and sales data reported in the earlier sections of this report are net of this distributed solar PV generation.
+Graph E - 32 shows the historic and forecast range of annual energy generation from the distributed solar PV systems.
+By 2035, the level of generation from distributed PV systems is estimated to be between 80 and 230 average megawatts, growing from about 15 to 20 average megawatts in 2012-2013.
+The majority of solar PV system installations are forecast to occur in the residential sector.
+Forecast future loads and sales data reported in the earlier sections of this appendix are net of this distributed solar PV generation.
 Figure E - 33 shows the historic and forecast range for summer peak generation from the distributed solar PV.